TWFB29/Regex_Tutorial/Develop/gist-template.md

 ### Back-references
 Back-references are use to find previous matches and search for them again.
 ### Look-ahead and Look-behind
+Look-ahead and look-behind are used to do exactly what they say they are.
+Look-ahead is used at what is after your match, look-behind is used to look at what is before your match.
 ## Author

 My name is Taylor Black and I am currently taking the fullstack web devevlopment course through Case Western Reserve.
 After this course I plan to pursue a career in web development.